How To Get an Employer Identification Number

 An employer identification number (EIN) is a unique nine-digit number that identifies your small business when you file taxes, open a business bank account, get a business loan, or perform other business activities.
-Obtaining an EIN is free, and you can apply for it online, by fax, or by mail.
+Obtaining an EIN is free, and you can apply for it online, by fax, or by mail if your business is in the United States or US territories.

 - Business name and address